omar-hanafy/flutter_watcher/README.md

 - **remove**: Remove an item from the list.

 - **clear**: Clear all items in the list.

+- and all `List` built-in functions are supported

   ```dart
   listWatcher.addAll([4, 5]); // Adds items to the list